 And what’s to stop property lot sizes getting bigger and bigger?
-After all, Sotheby’s announced on June 17 that it had been sold to the billionaire founder of telecoms group Altice Patrick Drahi for $3.7 billion, showing the value in what some people still call the auction process.
+After all, Sotheby’s announced on June 17 that it had been sold to the billionaire founder of telecoms group Altice Patrick Drahi for $3.7 billion, showing the value in the auction process.

 Properties can be sold on our digital platform through private or time-limited sales processes on any day – and it is this flexibility, along with the transparency and data factors, that appeal to some of the world’s biggest real estate owners.